dashengSun/goiota/README.md

 ```

 ### Modify configuration
-First thing comes first, modify the `http://yourhost:yourport` with the remote host you want to connect.
+First thing comes first, modify the `http://yourhost:yourport` in the `index.js` with the remote host you want to connect.

 ### Install CLI
 ```